CasGoos/measurement_and_replication/README.md

 You can load this project in RStudio by opening the file called 'Measurement_and_Replication.Rproj'.

-The prepare_data.r script shows how the local data was loaded into this R project.
-NOTE: this script will not run properly, as this script is merely used to properly load in the local data.
-All raw and unaltered data is still present within the project, and is merely loaded into the project via this file.
-No other alterations are made to the data yet, from the point of extraction.
+The prepare_data.r script shows how the local data was originally loaded into this R project.
+NOTE: this script only works when having access to the data as they were stored on the first author's local system, therefore running this script will not have an effect on loading the data on other systems.
+All raw and unaltered data is still present within the project, no other alterations were made after the data was retrieved ande before being run through the prepare_data script.
+The prepare_data script is merely there to show how the original data was loaded into the project.

 The manuscript.rmd file (found in the Scripts/Manuscript folder) contains all of the data processing and analysis code, as well as the text and calls for results used to generate the final manuscript.
 Thus, for reproducing the main article, only this file needs to be run.